christiangessner/AU2019_MFG319298/Extensions/Readme.md

 # Installation Instructions

+## SAMPLES
+The following samples and code snippets are provided with this package:
+1) Vault Explorer Extension that adds commands to the file and folder context menu in Vault to navigate to Fusion Lifecycle item

+2) PowerShell scripts to manage and gather Fusion Lifecycle related data in Vault

 ## PREREQUISITES
-Autodesk Vault and Vault Data Standard must be installed.
+*Autodesk Vault Professional*, *Autodesk Vault Data Standard* (a.k.a.
+VDS) and vaultFLC must be installed.

 ## INSTALLATION
 Clone or download the entire repository and copy folder structure and files to the Vault *Extensions* directory: